SvenLoevgren/portfolio5-menu/README.md

 ![image](https://github.com/SvenLoevgren/fullstack-portfolio4/assets/119969411/ad171b68-cd8b-4595-8915-8a16552fc331)

-- **The user will only see their own bookings (The admin panel is different... but we will walk trough the admin panel later in this read me file).**
+- **The user will only see their own bookings (The admin panel is different... but we will walk trough the admin panel later in this README file).**
    1. By clicking on the booking the user want's to edit - they will get navigated to the detailed view.

 ![image](https://github.com/SvenLoevgren/fullstack-portfolio4/assets/119969411/4ba6c858-082d-4a0c-89e3-3e46099467aa)